dbashford/mimosa-client-jade-static/README.md

 ## Usage

-Add `'client-jade-static'` to your list of modules.
+Add `'client-jade-static'` and "`jade`" to your list of modules.
 That's all!
 Mimosa will install the module for you when you start up.

+As of Mimosa `2.0` `jade` must be a module of your app for this to work as Mimosa no longer supports jade right out of the box.

 ## Functionality